 The project includes institutions in NCCU: University Outreach Office, Center for Southeast Asian Studies, Ethnology Department and Master's Program of Land Policy and Environmental Planning for Indigenous Peoples

-The project includes international partners: Ifugao State University, Save Ifugao Rice Terrace Movement Organization, Anthropology department of University of California, Los Angeles and Center for Southeast Asian Studies of University of Hawai’i at Mānoa.
+The project includes international partners: Ifugao State University, Save Ifugao Rice Terrace Movement Organization, Partido State University, Anthropology Department of University of California, Los Angeles and Center for Southeast Asian Studies of University of Hawai’i at Mānoa.

 IFSU has been in long term collaboration with FAO and Kanazawa University on cultivating the research of indigenous knowledge, development of digital education of ecological preservation, and the assembling of indigenous architecture database.

-SITMo focuses on indigenous rights, good governance, community organization work, and cultural conservation.
-In addition, SITMo also collaborates with local communities to develop community economy, including combine traditional skills and weaving into local industry to promote the community economy.
+SITMo focuses on indigenous rights, resource governance, community organization work, and cultural conservation.
+In addition, SITMo collaborates with local communities to develop the community economy, including combining traditional skills and weaving in the local industry to promote the local economy.

-The department of ethnology, NCCU, has been collaborated with the department of anthropology, UCLA, on field work courses in Ifugao since 2015.
-The department of anthropology, UCLA is also willing to participate in further education research workshop based on the current collaboration.
+The Department of Ethnology, NCCU, has collaborated with the Department of Anthropology, UCLA, on field work courses in Ifugao since 2015.
+The Department of Anthropology, UCLA continues to collaborate on education research workshops with CTPILS.

 Room 216, Research and Innovation-Incubation Center(RIIC), National Chengchi University(NCCU), No. 64, Sec.
 2, Zhinan Rd., Wenshan Dist., Taipei City 116, Taiwan (R.O.C.)